kra/futel.net/pages/support.md

 Have any of these [items](/wishlist)?

 Want to hack on Futel?
-See our [repository](https://github.com/kra/futel-installation).
+See our repositories for [dev and ops](https://github.com/kra/futel-installation), [web development](https://github.com/kra/futel.net), and [general ops](https://github.com/kra/futel).
 Creator of interactive audio art?
 We can help you implement your ideas in this exciting new format.
-Web developer?
-You may have noticed that we have not been able to devote much time to that aspect of this endeavor.

 Contact us at <a href='mailto:operator@futel.net'>operator@futel.net</a>, or dial 0 from any Futel phone.